doki-theme/doki-theme-visualstudio/README.md

 ### Offline Mode

-**Important**: Assets are _not_ bundled with the extension.
+**Important**: An internet connection is required for assets to appear when setting a theme.
+Assets (sticker & wallpaper) are _not_ bundled with the extension.
 When a theme is applied, assets are downloaded from a CDN.
 You only need an internet connection the first time setting a theme.
 After that, the asset will be available offline.
+However, custom assets can be installed without an internet connection.

 ### Stickers